Skip to main content

 Basking sharks often reach ages of around 50 years, and they hold the title of the second‑largest fish in the world, surpassed only by the whale shark.

-Fully grown individuals can reach up to 12 metres in length, roughly the size of a London bus — though far more graceful and considerably more environmentally friendly.
+Fully grown individuals can reach up to 12 metres in length, roughly the size of a London bus - though far more graceful.
 Their slow, deliberate movements and immense size make them one of the most awe‑inspiring sights in British waters.

 IUCN status Endangered